NathanMyhre/PLC-project/README.md

 Created by Nathan Myhre and Collin Lidstrom

 Summary:
-  Constructed a Suffix Tree in Haskell utilizing an STree Data Type as opposed to the Trie implementation.
-Suffix Trees offer a wide range of operations on Strings of letters, greatly advancing the field of bioinformatics when used with DNA repetitions.
+  Constructed a Suffix Tree in Haskell utilizing a customized Suffix Tree data type.
+Suffix Trees offer efficient and fast queries with DNA repetitions.

   Software Needed: